Vassil17/Vassil17/README.md

 ### Hi there 👋,
-I am Vassil Atanassov, a MSc Robotics student at TU Delft in the Netherlands.
+I am Vassil Atanassov, an MSc Robotics student at TU Delft in the Netherlands.

 - I am currently at the end of my first year.
 - My main interests are in agile legged locomotion through model-based + data-driven control.